Civil Protection Order Portal Design

 Streamlining workflows to reduce confusion

-Improving language clarity for self-represented users
+Improving language clarity for self-represented survivors

 Reducing errors that delay or prevent successful filings

-The redesign applied trauma-informed design principles to reduce stress and increase user control throughout the experience.
-The result was a more intuitive and accessible system for users, along with improved efficiency for courts through more complete filings and fewer errors.
+The redesign applied trauma-informed design principles to streamline and simplify the experience and reduce stress.
+The result was a more intuitive and accessible system for survivors, which should improve efficiency for courts through more complete filings, fewer errors, and fewer help requests.
+Insights from this phase informed national design guidance and highlight common usability challenges courts may encounter when evaluating existing systems.

 Explore the work: